 The Board acknowledges the dignity and worth of all students and employees and strives to create a safe, orderly, caring, and inviting school environment to facilitate student learning and achievement.
+The school system does not discriminate on the basis of sex (including pregnancy, childbirth, sexual orientation, and gender identity) in its education programs or activities and is required by Title IX of the Education Amendments Act of 1972 and federal regulations to not discriminate in such a manner.
+This requirement extends to admission and employment.
 The Board will not tolerate sexual harassment in the education program and activities of the school system.
 The Board takes seriously all reports and formal complaints of sexual harassment.